astropy/astropy-APEs/APE0.rst

 Detailed Description
 ====================
-The governance policies are described in this section.
+The {bylaws-not-bylaws} are described in this section.
 The initial version is the outcome of several months of discussion by the Astropy Governance Working Group, which aimed to both codify existing informal governance rules as well as update them with new ideas that are consistent with the philosophy of and vision for the Astropy project.

 Ultimate Authority: The Astropy Community
 -----------------------------------------
 The Astropy Project derives its authority from the whole community - developers, users, and even potential participants in the broader astronomical and scientific software community.
 All have a vested interest in the success of the Project, so all governance in the end belongs to this community in its entirety.
-The governance policies described below provide levels of delegation of that authority, particularly to the Voting Members and the Coordination Committee.
+The {bylaws-not-bylaws} described below provide levels of delegation of that authority, particularly to the Voting Members and the Coordination Committee.

 The Coordination Committee